PaperTriangle/Sonic-3-AIR-Mods/Stop Dropping My Dash/compat docs.md

 This function should return ``true`` unless your characters move would normally push them down, such as **Extra Slot Mighty**'s hammer drop, that is checked for by default.

 ### Function 5: ``SDMD.destroyObjectExternally()``
-This function can be used with Rocks, ICZ Ice Blocks and SOZ Blocks to create an external reason to destroy the object.
+This function will return a ``bool`` and is here to check if Rocks, ICZ Ice Blocks and SOZ Blocks have been destroyed by some external reason distinct from landing on top of them.

+If the value returned is ``true`` then the objects will be destroyed regardless of the interaction.
+This is called right after the collision check function ``fn01dc56()``, so you are able to do any collision checks if required.

-This method was created for some compatibility with **Amy Galore**'s Idle Hammer swing.
+This function will return ``false`` by default and was created for some compatibility with **Amy Galore**'s Idle Hammer swing that destroys these objects from the side.